xuankimtran/docs-1/pages/katalon-studio/docs/troubleshoot-activation-problems.md

 Check your Internet connection and try again.

 If you are behind a **Proxy Server**, configure proxy authentication first and then activate Katalon Studio again.
-See [Configure Proxy](https://docs.katalon.com/katalon-studio/docs/configure-proxy.html)
+See: [Configure Proxy for Authentication](https://docs.katalon.com/katalon-studio/docs/configure-proxy.html).

 </details>